ngojohn2002/07-Project-1-Domain-Checker/README.md

 GIVEN a domain checker with form inputs

 1. WHEN I enter a domain name to search
-THEN I am presented whether the domain name is available or taken.
+THEN I am presented whether the domain name is available or taken

 2. WHEN a domain is taken
-THEN I am presented with how old the domain is and its registered owner's contact info.
+THEN I am presented with how old the domain is and its registered owner's contact info
 ```

 ## Screenshot, Wireframe or Sketch of UI